 I have seen many diamond color charts on the web and no 2 look the same.
 Why?

-See my answer above to the same question on diamond clarity charts.
-See my diamond color chart for a real look at colors!
+See our answer above to the same question on diamond clarity charts.
+See our diamond color chart for a real look at colors!

 I was told that the ring setting can impact diamond color- what does this mean?